Boyd Jarvis: Jarvis v. A & M Records lawsuit

 "Get Dumb!
-(Free Your Body)" was recorded and released under names 'The Crew (featuring Freedom Williams)' and 'Seduction'.
-Multiple versions were released by Vendetta Records (sublabel of A&M Records).
+(Free Your Body)" was recorded and released under names The Crew (featuring Freedom Williams) and Seduction.
+Multiple versions were released by Vendetta Records (a sub-label of A&M Records).

 "Get Dumb", written by Cole and Clivilles, incorporated elements of "The Music Got Me", most noticeably a distinctive keyboard riff and the bridge section composed of free your body sounds.
-Jarvis claimed that he has been damaged by $15 million, however he failed to demonstrate the amount of actual damages, which are measured by "[the] extent to which the market value of the copyrighted work at the time of infringement has been injured or destroyed by such infringement."
+Jarvis claimed that he was damaged for US$15 million.
+However, he failed to demonstrate the amount of actual damages, which are measured by "[the] extent to which the market value of the copyrighted work at the time of infringement has been injured or destroyed by such infringement."
 Total damage was estimated at $95,872, using the data from "Get Dumb" profits.